getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

 {% include platforms/event-attachments.md %}

 To add an attachment, the path to the file has to be configured when initializing the SDK.
-It will monitor the file and upload it along any event or crash that is sent to Sentry:
+It will monitor the file and upload it along with any event or crash that is sent to Sentry:

 ```c